microsoft/EntraSuite-Training/Scenarios/Scenario1.md

 They use Microsoft Entra ID Governance to create and grant access packages for employees and external users based on verifiable credentials.

-•	For employees, they base access packages on job function and department.
+ï¿½	For employees, they base access packages on job function and department.
 Access packages include cloud and on-premises apps and resources to which employees need access.

-•	For external collaborators, they base access packages on based on invitation to define external user roles and permissions.
+ï¿½	For external collaborators, they base access packages on based on invitation to define external user roles and permissions.
 The access packages include only apps and resources to which external users need access.

 Employees and external users can request access packages through a self-service portal and provide their digital proofs as identity verification.
 With single sign-on and multifactor authentication, employees and external users use Microsoft Entra accounts to access apps and resources that their access packages include.
 Contoso verifies credentials and grants access packages without requiring manual approvals or provisioning.